acturus-net/acturus-net/README.md

-- 👋 Greetings, I’m Mark Holmes.
+- 👋 Greetings, I’m (Question) Mark.
 - 👀 I’m interested in a life of learning and continuously improving.
 - 🌱 I’m currently learning how to use new approaches to meeting recurring challenges.
 - 💞️ I’m looking to collaborate on problem solving with lean change experiments and mob programming.